 9) Hone regularly.

 Congratulations!
 You’ve just reached a new level of kitchen knife sharpitude.
-Nine months or more will go by before you need to resharpen.
+A year or more may go by before you need to resharpen.
 Visit KKG in your spare time to learn more details about kitchen knife sharpening and care.
 And join the KKG Email Club!